-In today’s article on how to 101, I would like to talk about how to determine a Lochinvar water heater age.
-Bathing in hot water is something that every one of us should at least do once in our lifetime.
-The very act is relaxing to every muscles and bones in our body, and one should never underestimate the power of bathing in water that is hotter than the air around us.
+The very act is relaxing to every muscle and bone in our body, and one should never underestimate the power of bathing in water that is hotter than the air around us.

-To be able to maintain your water heater to the max, you need to know about the basics.
-Included in the basics are ways to know how old your water heater is and how to operate it.
-Let us start with the first thing in the list: knowing how old your water heater is.
+To maintain your water heater to the max, you need to know about the basics.
+Included in the basics are how old your water heater is and how to operate it.
+Let us start with the first thing on the list: knowing how old your water heater is.

 How to Find Out Lochinvar Water Heater Age

 It is pretty easy, actually.
 Some (if not all) water heaters came with a series of numbers engraved on them.
 For the Lochinvar series, you will find it somewhere near the data plate.

 To make it simple for Lochinvar themself and us, they created some alphabetic code that can help us determine how old the thing is.
 For example, say that the serial number is AJ8123596 and A is the year 1964.
 The thing was made back in 1964.

 The code also recycles.
 As the alphabet progress, so does the year.
 If A is 1964, then B would be 1965, and so on.